The Hammock Plot: Where Categorical and Numerical Data Relax Together: Abstract

 \section{Abstract}

 Effective methods for visualizing data involving multiple variables, including categorical ones, are limited.
 The hammock plot \citep{schonlau2003visualizing} visualizes both categorical and numerical variables using parallel coordinates.
 We introduce the Stata implementation \texttt{hammock}.
 We give numerous examples that explore highlighting, missing values, putting axes on the same scale, and tracing an observation across variables.
-Further, we introduce parallel univariate plots as an edge case of hammock plots.
+Further, we discuss parallel univariate plots as an edge case of hammock plots.
 We also present and make publicly available a new dataset on the 2020 Tour de France.
-A graphical abstract is shown below.

 \keywords{\inserttag, visualization, hammock plot, clustergram, parallel coordinate plot, alluvial plot, Sankey diagram}